Truncated octahedron

-In geometry, the truncated octahedron is the Archimedean solid that arises from a regular octahedron by removing six pyramids, one at each of the octahedron's vertices.
+In geometry, the truncated octahedron is the Archimedean solid that arises from a regular octahedron by removing six equilateral square pyramids, one at each of the octahedron's vertices.
+It is also the cantitruncated form of a regular tetrahedron.
 The truncated octahedron has 14 faces (8 regular hexagons and 6 squares), 36 edges, and 24 vertices.
-Since each of its faces has point symmetry the truncated octahedron is a 6-zonohedron.
+Since each of its faces has point symmetry, the truncated octahedron is a 6-zonohedron.
 It is also the Goldberg polyhedron G_{IV}(1,1), containing square and hexagonal faces.
 Like the cube, it can tessellate (or "pack") 3-dimensional space, as a permutohedron.

-The truncated octahedron was called the "mecon" by Buckminster Fuller.
+The truncated octahedron is also known as the orthic tetrakaidecahedron.

+Buckminster Fuller called it the "mecon".

 Its dual polyhedron is the tetrakis hexahedron.
-If the original truncated octahedron has unit edge length, its dual tetrakis hexahedron has edge lengths 9/8√2 and 3/2√2.
+If the original truncated octahedron has unit edge length, then its dual tetrakis hexahedron has edge lengths 9/8√2 and 3/2√2.